ditrit/badaas/CONTRIBUTING.md

 This is the directory structure we use for the project:

-- `commands/` *(Go code)*: Contains all the CLI commands.
-This package relies heavily on github.com/ditrit/verdeter.
 - `configuration/` *(Go code)*: Contains all the configuration holders.
 Please only use the interfaces, they are all mocked for easy testing.
 - `controllers/` *(Go code)*: Contains all the http controllers, they handle http requests and consume services.
 - `docs/`: Contains the documentation.